mozilla/ichnaea/docs/metrics.rst

     Data from our own crowd-sourcing effort.

 ``ocid``
-    Data from our OpenCellID partner.
+    Data from our :term:`OpenCellID` partner.

 ``fallback``
     Data from the optional external fallback provider.